Why is a VALUE TRAP? The Bargain Hunter Dilemma!

 With the shift in the scenarios, the company needs to change its capital allocation method like how much capital they want to allocate in their growth, dividends, capital expenditure or to get rid of a big debt.

 8. Strategic disadvantages:

-Declining market share, declining competitive advantage, and company not being able to contain its costs are again few big signs of a value trap.
+Declining market share, declining competitive advantage, and company not being able to contain its costs are again a few big signs of a value trap.

 9. No growth catalysts:

 When the company starts moving in the wrong direction, it might need some kind of catalysts to move back to the growth track.
 These catalysts can be new innovations, products/services or even an earning growth.
 If the company is lacking any sign of growth catalyst, then again that cheap stock might be a value trap.

 Although, there can be a number of other signs that a company is a value trap, however, these nine are the top signs.

 The actual goal of a value investor is to avoid value traps.
 Therefore, my first suggestion to every value investor would be to research the stock properly before investing.

 However, even seasoned investors sometimes fall into the value trap and buy garbage stocks considering them undervalued.

 In such situation, the best you can do is to understand the problem and cut off the stock as soon as possible.
 Do not purchase more stocks in order to average down or hold the stock long enough with an expectation to break even.
 The faster you can get rid of that stock, the better it is for you.